patsoong/CS506FinalProject/README.md

 - Implemented temporal train and test splits to ensure realistic forecasting and prevent leakage
 - Ranking metrics (Top-K Accuracy, PR-AUC) were effective, since only one team per season is a champion, and standard accuracy is misleading.
 - The strongest models correctly identified nearly all true contenders, showing that championships are more predictable than expected when using engineered features and ranking-based evaluation.
-- Overall, Random Forest was the best model as it consistently delivered the highest predictive accuracy, and correctly ranked every true champion within the Top-4
+- Overall, Random Forest was the best model as it consistently delivered the highest predictive accuracy and precision, while correctly ranking every true champion within the Top-4

 ### For future work, we can: